lead generation

 especially for high-value prospects.

-Sending a personalized letter or gift can create a memorable touchpoint and build rapport.
+A personalized letter or gift can create a memorable touchpoint and build rapport.

 The Role of Automation in Lead Nurturing